ulrichard/dongleauth/UPSTREAM_DIFF.md

 # How to compare changes

-It is recommended to use the program [meld](http://meldmerge.org/) and git's mergetool to compare the dongleauth.info and twofactorauth.org step by step.
+It is recommended to use the program [meld](http://meldmerge.org/) and git's mergetool to compare the dongleauth.com and twofactorauth.org step by step.

 ```
 git clone https://github.com/Nitrokey/dongleauth.git